AdaCore/gpr/doc/gprbuild_ug/companion_tools.rst

   Specifies as a single string a description of a toolchain.
-This attribute is not directly used by GPRbuild or its auxiliary tools (GPRbind and GPRlib) but may be used by other tools, for example GPS.
+This attribute is not directly used by GPRbuild or its auxiliary tools (GPRbind and GPRlib) but may be used by other tools, like an IDE.
 Example:

   .. code-block:: gpr